ietbitmesra/Git-Heat/README.md

 ## Results & Prizes

 - Every week, we will select the best attempt at solving the problem.
 Their code will be added here at the end of the event.
-- At the end of the event, we will also link other good attempts at solving the problem in the problem's readme.
-- If you get featured on more than one problem, you stand to win prizes and more !!
+- If you get featured on a problem, you stand to win prizes and more !! ([Submission Instructions](./SUBMISSION_INSTRUCTIONS.md))